romanrafael12/instant-record/README.md

    - **Recording mode** — pick one: **Replay buffer mode** (keeps the last N seconds in RAM; save a clip on demand) **or** continuous recording (each camera records to its own file).
 Use one mode at a time.
    - **Trigger** (for continuous recording) — *with OBS main recording*, *manual (hotkey)*, or *always*.
    - **Encoder / bitrate / container** (see below).
+   - **Clean Program folder / format** — where the clean-program file is saved and its container (defaults to Hybrid MP4).
+   - **Sync `.json` files** — on by default (one per clip, with precise start/stop timestamps to align cameras in post).
+Uncheck it if you don't want them.
 3. Run it from the dock: **Start all / Stop all / Save buffer**.
 For hotkeys, open **OBS Settings → Hotkeys** and search "Instant".

+## Clean Program

+**Clean Program** records the switch between your cameras — the "program" — into **one continuous file with no graphics** (no lower-thirds, no overlays).
+As you cut between scenes, it follows the camera of each scene automatically; the file never splits and never shows your on-air graphics.

+- Press **Clean Program** in the dock (or bind the *Instant Record: Clean Program* hotkey).
+A card appears at the top showing the elapsed time and **which camera it's recording right now**, and the on-air camera is highlighted in the list.
+Press **Stop clean** to finish.
+- It follows the camera by looking inside each scene for the source that carries the Instant Record filter, so the cameras you already added just work.
+On scenes with no clear camera (PiP, replay, playlists) it keeps the last camera, so the file never goes black.
+- Each camera fills the whole frame (the clean camera feed), regardless of how it's scaled or placed in your scene.
+- Only one recording mode runs at a time per camera; Clean Program is its own separate recording and can run alongside your per-camera setup.

 ## Encoders that work